CNRS researcher (CRCN)

 2017 Oct.-present CNRS researcher at Pôle NBMS, UMR 8640 PASTEUR, Department of Chemistry, Ecole Normale Supérieure

-2013-2017 Postdoctoral fellow at Institut Curie (UMR 168) and Institut Pierre-Gilles de Gennes pour la Microfluidique, France (supervisors: Drs.
-Jean-Louis Viovy, Catherine Villard, and Stéphanie Descroix)
+2013-2017 Postdoctoral fellow at Institut Curie (UMR 168) and Institut Pierre-Gilles de Gennes pour la Microfluidique, France (supervisors: Jean-Louis Viovy, Catherine Villard, and Stéphanie Descroix)

-2010-2013 Postdoctoral fellow at Institut Curie (UMR 168 & 144), France (supervisors: Drs.
-Patricia Bassereau and Evelyne Coudrier)
+2010-2013 Postdoctoral fellow at Institut Curie (UMR 168 & 144), France (supervisors: Patricia Bassereau and Evelyne Coudrier)

-2003-2005 M. Sc. at Department of Physics, Graduate School of Science, Kyoto University, Japan (supervisor: Prof. Kenichi Yoshikawa)
+2003-2005 M. Sc. at Department of Physics, Graduate School of Science, Kyoto University, Japan (supervisor: Kenichi Yoshikawa)

 2003 B. Sc.
 Faculty of Science, Kyoto University, Japan